 • Unsubsidized Federal Stafford Loans

 While having extra time before making your first payment sounds nice, be aware that interest continues to accrue during those months on unsubsidized loans and will be added back into the loan, increasing the principal.
+Direct Subsidized Loans do not accrue interest during the grace period.

-Standard Repayment Plans might not be a good choice for you if you’re trying to qualify for Public Service Loan Forgiveness (PSLF), which supports public servants who meet all the eligible criteria and are approved.
-These borrowers agree to work in underserved areas for a government entity or certain nonprofits and must meet rigorous requirements to have their loan forgiven after about 10 years.
-You’ll have to pick another repayment option other than the Standard Repayment Plan to qualify for PSLF .
+Standard Repayment Plans might not be a good choice for you if you’re trying to qualify for Public Service Loan Forgiveness (PSLF).
+Borrowers pursuing this program agree to work in underserved areas for a government entity or certain nonprofits and must meet rigorous requirements to have their loan forgiven after 120 qualifying payments.
+To qualify for this program, you’ll have to change to an income-driven repayment plan as opposed to the Standard Repayment Plan.

 Combining your federal student loans on the Standard Repayment Plan into a Direct Consolidation Loan could open up several repayment options.
-Consolidation combines your federal loans into one loan with a single rate, which could simplify the repayment process.
-While it can significantly increase the term of repayment and how much you ultimately pay for your loan, it usually qualifies you to investigate other repayment options, including graduated repayment plans and income-driven plans.
-(More on those in a moment.)
+Consolidation combines your federal loans into one loan with a single interest rate, which could simplify the repayment process.
+The interest rate is the weighted average of the loans you are consolidating, rounded up to the nearest one-eighth of a percentage.

 Graduated and Extended Plans

 Graduated Repayment Plans: 10 Years Standard; Up to 30 Years Consolidated

 Generally, all federal loan borrowers can opt for the Graduated Repayment Plan.
 This plan could be an option for borrowers who expect their income to rise over time.
-This plan starts off with low monthly payments that gradually increase at two-year intervals.
+It starts off with low monthly payments that gradually increase at two-year intervals.
 The idea is that recent graduates’ salaries at entry-level positions may start off low, but will rise over 10 years via promotions or new jobs.